carlosmicro/100-days-of-code/r1-log.md

 ## Log

+### R1D5
+**Today's Progress**:  challenges: finally solved 'Take a Ten Minute Walk' and 'Multiples of 3 or 5' @codewars.

+**Thoughts:** Feeling pumped on progress this week **Twitter:

 ### R1D4
 **Today's Progress**: Worked on tic tac toe game. milestone one approved.
 Milestone 2 submitted.
 The game is now functional.
 Goal is to finish project next week @microverseinc online school.
-Had a great stand up session this morning reviewing Clifton's great capstone project progress. challenges: worked on kata 'Take a Ten Minute Walk' @codewars.
+Had a great stand up session this morning reviewing Clifton's great capstone project progress. challenges: worked on 'Take a Ten Minute Walk' @codewars.

 **Thoughts:** Feeling pumped on progress this week **Twitter: